 Address: PO Box 6632 Rochester MN 55901

-Veterans and Emergency Services Museum in Rochester that honors the brave men and women who served their nation while serving in the military and in emergencies.
+Veterans and Emergency Services Museum in Rochester honors the brave men and women who served their nation while serving in the military and in emergencies.

 The Minnesota Veterans and Emergency Services Museum (MVESM) is committed to providing visitors with meaningful experiences that promote understanding and appreciation of Minnesotans who serve.